-- (i) Debt that are 60 days old may be handed over to debt collectors or attorneys - (ii) Only the Municipal Manager or his delegated official will hand debt over to attorneys for legal collection.
+- (i) Debt that are 90 days old may be handed over to debt collectors. - (ii) Only the Municipal Manager or his delegated official will hand debt over to debt collectors for collection of arrear debts.

-- (iii) All the legal costs of this processes are for the account of the consumer and will be recovered from debtors by debt collectors as quitted by standard rates of law society. - (iv) The account may be taken over from debt collectors if no process is made to recover the debt at no additional cost to the council within the agreed period upon by both parties,
+(iii) The account may be taken over from debt collectors if no process is made to recover the debt at no additional cost to the council within the agreed period upon by both parties,